 The Institute for the Transregional Study of the Contemporary Middle East, North Africa and Central Asia (TRI) is housed in the Department of Near Eastern Studies at Princeton.
 TRI sponsors research and the dissemination of ideas concerning the modern Arab and Muslim worlds at Princeton University.
 Its director, Professor Bernard Haykel, and research fellows publish and organize activities, such as lectures and conferences, around an annual theme.
 Last year's academic theme was centered on the Language of Politics and the Politics of Language, and the focus of our events and research has been the uprisings and wars in this region.
-The coming year's theme will be Religion and Political Violence and this will soon be described on the site along with a fellowship competition announcement.
+The coming year's theme will be Religion and Violence in the Middle East.
+Please see the fellowship competition for this theme.

 TRI also organizes and supports broader academic efforts that are deemed important for maintaining Princeton's reputation for excellence in Near Eastern and Islamic Studies.
 One such effort is the Project on Oil, Energy and the Middle East.
 We welcome you to our events and hope that our efforts contribute to a greater understanding of these important regions of the world.

 The Institute's manager is Ms. Joyce Slack and she can be reached at email@example.com